jaykhan-dev/jkvp/docs/README.md

 [See Resume](/work/resume.md)

 ### Goals and aspirations
-- Help businesses adapt to Web3
+- Design and built web3 applications
 - Use Blockchain technology to share and sell art for myself and others
 - Work as a digital nomad and travel the world